 And notice how, within the space of a few lines, they morph from an organisation providing services to “anyone affected by domestic or family violence“, to one that’s here to help “Queensland women“.

-Further details about the discriminatory manner in which the Mensline service operates can be found in this reddit discussion thread.
+Details regarding how the Mensline services operates in a discriminatory manner can be found in this reddit discussion thread.

 I was unable to locate DV Connect within the Australian Charities and Not-for-Profits Commission’s register, but their 2013/14 annual report can be downloaded here.
 A few extracts illustrating the gynocentric bias within this organisation are shown below: